Suresh Ravi

-Suresh Ravi, is an Indian Video Jockey turned film actor who has mainly appeared in Tamil films.
+Suresh Ravi is an Indian video jockey turned film actor who has mainly appeared in Tamil films.
 He was associated with various shows as an anchor in Sun Music channel.
-He made his debut into movies with Mo in 2016.

 Career

-Suresh Ravi was born and brought up in Chennai.
-He had completed his B.E.
-Computer Science and Engineering from Jaya Engineering College and landed up as a Video jockey in Sun Music before quitting it to work as a project manager in Infosys.
-He later quit the job at Infosys and rejoined Sun Music after a span of around 6 months.
+Suresh Ravi worked as a video jockey in Sun Music.
 He made his debut with the horror comedy film Mo (2016).
 He then starred in the thriller film Kavalthurai Ungal Nanban (2020), which released to positive reviews.
+In 2023, he starred in lead role in Nandhi Varman.
+In 2026, he was seen in the comedy film Mustafa Mustafa.